RedisGraph/RedisGraph/docs/commands.md

 #### SET

-SET is used to create or update properties on nodes and edges.
+SET is used to create or update properties on nodes and relationships.

 To set a property on a node, use `SET`.